 1. Increasing tempo consistently increases emotional arousal across cultures.

-2. Increasing tempo consistently increases emotional arousal across cultures.
+2. Increasing tempo consistently increases density of visual imagery across cultures.

 2. Method

 We plan to recruit participants from Japan, Iran, and Canada (n=24 per group; see Power Analysis below), who are raised in these countries and whose first language is Japanese, Farsi, or English, respectively (e.g., excluding Canadians who speak French as a first language), with any level of musical training.
 We selected 6 traditional instrumental excerpts between 10-20s, two from each country.
 We divided them into two categories of solo and group based on the instrumentation.
 Solo pieces involve a solo instrument (Japan: Shakuhachi, Iran: Ney, and Canada: Fiddle) and group pieces involve multiple instruments playing simultaneously (Japan: matsuribayashi (festival ensemble), Iran: kamanche and dohol (we will replace the pilot stimuli for Iranian group music with another for better audio quality.
 The new excerpt consists of Persian kamanche and tombak from Lorestan province, and claps), Canada: fiddle, banjo, mandolin, bass, and guitar).
 The solo pieces have slower tempos (meter-less Japanese and Iranian solo, and vague meter for Canadian solo) and the group excerpts are noticeably faster (Japanese group at 91, Iranian group at 132, and Canadian group at 98 BPM).
 The tempo of all 6 excerpts is separately manipulated in a way that it is lowered and raised by 20% for each excerpt.
 By comparing two excerpts manipulated equal amounts from the original rather than comparing the original with a modified version, both versions are equally different from the original and thus any differences due to the piece being heard faster/slower than intended should cancel each other out (if we compared the original with a modified version, the variable tempo would become confounded with the presence/absence of tempo manipulation).
 We selected these specific tempi after finding in our preliminary pilot analyses that these provided the optimal balance between maximizing acoustic differences while minimizing audible recording artifacts created by the manipulation process.
 The musical stimuli were manipulated in Audacity and various tempo changes (10-50%) were examined in order to find the optimal change that was noticeable enough and natural-sounding.
 There was a consensus among the co-authors that tempi manipulations greater than 20% had excessive sound artifacts while manipulations less than 20% were not different enough from the original.